-We are all influenced by the people in our lives and the circumstances that we find ourselves in, both past and present, these myriad factors all serve to define us.
-Sometimes we need help in understanding how the culmination of these experiences can get in the way of being able to live life fully and with ease.
+We are all influenced by the people in our lives and the experiences we have had both past and present, all of which serve to shape and define us.
+Sometimes we need help in understanding how the culmination of these factors can get in the way of being able to live life fully and with ease.

 Maybe you're looking for relief from the pain of anxiety or depression.
 You could be struggling with bereavement or loss.
-You may want better relationships with those closest to you.
+You may want a better relationship with yourself and/or those closest to you.
+I offer a non-judgemental space in which I can help you to explore your feelings, beliefs and patterns of behaviour.
+We can journey together into your inner world, make sense of your difficulties and create ways of coping, healing and thriving.

 I offer focused short-term counselling (typically 6-12 sessions) and long term therapy for anyone wanting to work through more complex and deep seated issues.